green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

 * Plot Ratio - 1.4 (amount of floorspace in relation to the site area).
 The indicative Plot Ratio in the current development plan for Z1 zoned land is 0.5 - 2.0.
 * Site Coverage - 35.9% (the percentage of the site covered by building structures).
 The indicative Site Coverage in the current development plan for Z1 zoned land is 45% – 60%.

 ## More information

-The application reference is [LRD6001/22-S3](https://planning.agileapplications.ie/dublincity/application-details/151411)
+The application reference is [LRD6001/22-S3A](https://planning.agileapplications.ie/dublincity/application-details/151700) (9th of August Application was [LRD6001/22-S3](https://planning.agileapplications.ie/dublincity/application-details/151411))

 A web site for the application is available at <https://www.daneswelllrd.ie/>

+Last day for observations is Monday 26th of September 2022.

+A guide to making a planning observation can be found [here](https://neasahourigan.com/post/planning-observation/).

 ![Picture of Block A](/img/daneswell-photo2.png "Picture of Block A")